Chichi126/azure_tut/README.md

 - Terminal/iTerm for the CLI
 - Terraform
 - Azure Console
+- Vscode

 ## Steps to Create a Resource Group and Storage Account Using the CLI

+### Using the bash command I created them through Vscode

 ### 1. Log in to Azure